Community Solar in Illinois

 How do subscribers pay?

-Note: For all of these contracts, you will receive a bill that is separate from your typical electric bill.
+Note: You will receive a bill that is separate from your typical electric bill.
 Two state agencies, the Illinois Commerce Commission (ICC) and the Illinois Power Agency (IPA), have to sign off on community solar contracts.

 Frequently asked questions